docknetwork/crypto/secret_sharing_and_dkg/src/baghery_pvss/README.md

 compute `g * k_i` as described in the paper and compute `j * k_i = y'_i - g * k_i`.
 Essentially, `y'_i` is
 an Elgamal ciphertext, `g * k_i` is the ephemeral secret key (between the dealer and party `i`) and `j * k_i` is the message.
 This is implemented in [different_base](./different_base.rs).
 Note that both `j` and `g` must be in the same group.

-The proof in the protocol described in the paper contains a polynomial of degree `t-1`.
-This adds to the proof `t` field elements (polynomial coefficients) and requires evaluation of a `t-1` degree polynomial during proving and verification.
-An alternate implementation is to have the proof contain `n` fields elements and avoid the polynomial evaluation during proving and verification making these faster but the proofs bigger.
-These are implemented in [same_base_alt](./same_base_alt.rs) and [different_base_alt](./different_base_alt.rs)